 Disney is committed to health and safety and has instituted many new measures in the parks.
 Like we noticed at Magic Kingdom, there are health and safety signage in many locations that are hard to miss.
 There are hand-sanitizers and hand-washing stations for guests to use.
 Anywhere where there could be a line of guests, there are markings on the ground to promote physical distancing.
 You’ll also notice plenty of Cast Members cleaning high-traffic areas.
 Disney cannot eliminate the risk of coronavirus, but they are doing everything they can to promote a safe environment.
 Visiting the parks right now is a personal decision that only you can make for your family, but know that Disney is taking their role in this very seriously.

 In attraction queues where physical distancing is not possible, plastic barriers and screens have been put up.
 Most attraction ride vehicles are at lower capacity, and empty rows separate groups of people.
 Note that for the Safari, guests were not separated by rows; instead, they had plastic screens in place.
 Over at Dinosaur, the preshow movie is playing, but you’ll walk through this room instead of gathering (see photo below).
 See the photos below to get an idea of the safety features in the attraction queues.
 (Click on any photo to enlarge).

-4 – Reduced Hours, No FastPass+, and No Extra Magic Hours
+4 – Reduced Hours and No FastPass+

 5 – Face Coverings and Relaxation Stations